Blouse: Description

 The Seinfeld "puffy shirt", worn by Jerry Seinfeld, is an example of a poet shirt blouse.

-Blouses usually consist of light fabrics such as silk or thin cotton fabrics, until the early 1990s are often made of softly falling synthetic fibers (e.g. polyester).
-Sometimes they are decorated with frills, embroidery or loops.
-The classic of the ladies' blouses is the white shirt blouse (following the classic elegant white men's shirt).
-Here the combination possibilities are particularly diverse.
-The open spade, peter pan, reverse and revere collar is another common type of classic ladies' blouse.
+Blouses usually consist of light fabrics such as silk or thin cotton fabrics, and until the early 1990s were often made of softly falling synthetic fibers (e.g. polyester).
+Sometimes they are decorated with frills, embroidery or lace trim.

+Traditionally, the white shirt or shirtwaist, which follows in appearance the elegant men's dress shirt, is considered the most classic variant among ladies' shirts/blouses.
+Modifications may include alternate collar types (like peter pan, etc.), sleeve lengths, or fit.

-Blouses are often made of cotton or silk cloth and may or may not include a collar and sleeves.
+Blouses are often made of cotton or silk cloth and may include a collar and sleeves.
 They are generally more tailored than simple knit tops, and may contain details such as ruffles, a tie or a soft bow at the neck, or embroidered decorations.

 Tailoring provides a closer fit to the wearer's shape.
 This is achieved with sewing of features such as princess seams or darting in the waist and/or bust.

 Blouses (and many women's shirts with buttons) usually have buttons reversed from that of men's shirts (except in the case of male military fatigues).
 That is, the buttons are normally on the wearer's left-hand and the buttonholes are on the right.
 The reasons for this are unclear, and several theories exist without having conclusive evidence.
 Some suggest this custom was introduced by launderers so they could distinguish between women's and men's shirts.
 One theory purports that the tradition arose in the Middle Ages when one manner of manifesting wealth was by the number of buttons one wore.
 Another that the original design was based on armour which was designed so that a right-handed opponent would not catch their weapon in the seam and tear through, and that a person could draw a weapon with their right-hand without catching it in a loose seam of their own clothes.